All residents in Spain have access to the free public Spanish healthcare system, although private insurance may be necessary in certain situations.

 Private health insurance in Spain

-If you require additional health services, Spanish private health insurance companies offer a range of packages which cater specifically to your age, health condition and other circumstances.
+If you require additional health services, you can opt for private health insurance in Spain.
+Spanish private health insurance companies offer a range of packages which cater specifically to your age, health condition and other circumstances.
 As ever, it’s important to thoroughly research your options and seek as much advice as possible before committing to a specific health plan.
 Foreigners may like to check if their package provides the same protection in Spain as it does in their country of origin.

 While the quality of Spain’s public healthcare is of a high standard, some residents do opt for private healthcare in Spain to avoid the sometimes lengthy waiting times associated with the public service.
 This is an important factor to consider when weighing up the private care avenue, particularly if you have a medical history which suggests you will require regular treatment.
 If this is the case, then cutting down on waiting times may be a priority for you.